 This interview covers Mr. Pema’s service as an electronics technician and aerial gunner on a B-29 with the Strategic Air Command stateside and in Okinawa, Japan.

-This interview covers Mr. Payton’s service with the 56th Special Operations Group in rescue and recovery, based in Thailand.
+This interview covers Mr. Payton’s service with the 56th FOG in rescue and recovery, based in Thailand.

 Andrew Lashenske graduated from Boston College in 1963, and wanted to go to law school.
 Because “I needed to mature myself,” and he needed money for law school, Lashenske enlisted in the U.S. Air Force.
 He became an officer with the 3800th Air Police Squadron, mainly at Maxwell-Gunter Air Force Base in Montgomery, Ala.
 His experiences in Alabama and Texas included the Kennedy assassination and the Civil Rights march in Montgomery.